hpcaitech/ColossalAI/examples/language/llama/README.md

 - Checkpoint to load: `-f`, `--load`.
 The checkpoint path to load.
 The default value is `None`.
 - Gradient clipping: `--gradient_clipping`.
 The default value is 1.0.
 - Tensorboard log directory: `-t`, `--tensorboard_dir`.
 The directory path to save tensorboard logs.
 The default value is `tb_logs`.
+- Flash attention: `-a`, `--flash_attention`.
+If you want to use flash attention, you must install [xformers](https://github.com/facebookresearch/xformers) first.
+The default value is `False`.